 to schedule an appointment or request an appointment online

 with our Sports Medicine physicians, who will determine a diagnosis and recommend further treatment.

 Dr. Irani lpractices in the Sports Medicine program at Johns Hopkins All Children’s Hospital.
 During her fellowship, she served as part of the physician team providing coverage for athletic teams at the University of South Florida and Eckerd College as well as youth and NCCA events.

 View Sarah’s Bio

-Philip Mularoni, M.D.
-Sports Medicine
+Patrick Mularoni, MD Sports Medicine

 Dr. Mularoni is a sports medicine physician at Johns Hopkins All Children’s Hospital.
 His current research interests include concussion management and prognosis in patients with mild traumatic brain injuries.
 He is the chairman of the Medical Emergency Committee and lectures internationally on pediatric emergency and sports related topics.

-View Philip’s Bio
+View Patrick’s Bio

-Carlos Rodriguez, M.D.
-Sports Medicine
+Carlos Rodriguez, MD Sports Medicine

 Dr. Rodriguez is a sports medicine physician at Johns Hopkins All Children’s Hospital.
 He completed a fellowship in Sports Medicine at Bayfront Medical Center.